vtexdocs/dev-portal-content/docs/guides/Checkout/customization/checkout-customization-guide.md

 ### Legacy CMS Portal

 In stores using the Legacy CMS Portal, files are managed by the **Files Manager**.
 The CMS and JS files are located in the route `https://{accountName}.myvtex.com/arquivos/`, and named respectively as *checkout-custom.css* and *checkout-custom.js*.

-[block:callout]
-{
-"type": "warning",
-"body": "Modifications made to Legacy CMS Portal files will be applied to all websites (stores) of your account at the same time."
+>⚠️ Modifications made to Legacy CMS Portal files will be applied to all websites (stores) of your account at the same time.
-}
-[/block]

 For more information, access [View the contents of the store's CSS files](https://help.vtex.com/en/tutorial/view-the-contents-of-the-stores-css-files--U5v7DXpRSee86uqiKQUQi#).

 ![](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/checkout-customization-guide-1.PNG)